sergii-butenko-gl/apiFramework/README.md

-command to run tests: pytest .
+Command to run tests:

+    pytest .

+In order to debug or to see any standard output use -s flag is equivalent to --capture=no:

+    pytest -s .

-Some info about test framework e.g.
+Info about test framework:

+    Framework for API tests recours: app.cosmosid.com

 Structure of test framework:

-    tests shall be in TESTS folder
+    Tests should be in the 'tests' folder
-    All the configuration are firstly defined in config/config class
+    All the configurations should be defined in the config/config class firstly